 Among the two, oscillating tools are generally more maneuverable.
 They have thin blades that can easily be inserted into tight spaces for cutting objects.

-Angle grinders are also easy to handle.
-But their attachments are generally larger, which makes them difficult to use in tight spaces.
+Angle grinders are also easy to handle, but their attachments are typically larger, which makes them difficult to use in tight spaces.

 Think about oscillating tools as the lighter option that can be used with one (strong) hand.
-An angle grinder generally needs both hands and a bit of pressure applied.
+An angle grinder mostly needs both hands and a bit of pressure applied.

 Oscillating tools are cheaper than angle grinders.
-A standard oscillating tool can be bought for $100, with the high end models going up for $250-300.
+A cheap oscillating tool can be bought for as little as $12.97, with the high-end models going up for $250-300.

 In this regard, oscillating tools are high-maintenance, since they have more attachments.